Francoscopic/Coursera_Capstone/README.md

 # Coursera_Capstone
-Here's my capstone space for my Coursera course.
+Hello there.
+This is a space for my Coursera Capstone course.
+Let's create something awesome!